ZacharyBournand/ZacharyBournand/README.md

 And I am a Computer Science Student at the University of Florida
 ----------------------------------------------------------------

+Here are some bullet points about me:
-I did a 6-month full-stack JavaScript program that ended in May of 2021 at a coding bootcamp called O’clock, in the Paris region.
+* I did a 6-month full-stack JavaScript program that ended in May of 2021 at a coding bootcamp called O’clock, in the Paris region.

-For the last month of my coding program, I and my awesome team of 3 other members built an e-commerce website for medical professionals to buy and sell medicine that cannot be sold to individuals because they expire soon.
+* For the last month of my coding program, I and my awesome team of 3 other members built an e-commerce website for medical professionals to buy and sell medicine that cannot be sold to individuals because they expire soon.

-Then, I did a summer internship at a large publishing company called Eyrolles in Paris, France.
+* Then, I did a summer internship at a large publishing company called Eyrolles in Paris, France.
 I developed a web application using PHP and its framework Symfony.

-From November to December 2022, I and my teammate built a movie search engine in C++.
+* From November to December 2022, I and my teammate built a movie search engine in C++.

-I am currently a Computer Science student at the University of Florida in my junior year of college.
+* I am currently a Computer Science student at the University of Florida in my junior year of college.
 I want to pursue this career path because it allows me to be creative, and I get to continuously improve myself through the challenges I face.

 * 🌍  I'm based in Tampa Bay, Florida
 * 🖥️  See my portfolio at [https://zacharybournand.com](http://zacharybournand.com)